-- Tool Suite- Tool Suite is the recommended method for programming the radios. - It provides a group of tools for configuring the devices in the network and for monitoring the network's performance. - Use the Configuration application in Tool Suite to program changes to the radio's settings. - Tool Suite is available for download from www.freewave.com.
+- Tool Suite- Tool Suite is the recommended method for programming the radios. - It provides a group of tools for configuring the devices in the network and for monitoring the network's performance. - Use the Configuration application in Tool Suite to program changes to the radio's settings. - Use the Setup Terminal in Tool Suite to perform radio configuration if a command line interface is preferred. - This functions the same as a third-party terminal emulator when programming FreeWave radios. - Tool Suite is available for download from www.freewave.com.